 Grimm was elected state Treasurer in 1988 and served two terms.
 He led a successful effort to improve the state’s credit rating and reformed the management of state pension funds.

 Hardtke grew up in Pierce County, living in Bonney Lake, Puyallup, and Orting.
-He holds a bachelor’s degree in political science from the University of Washington, a master's degree in management and leadership, and a juris doctor degree from Gonzaga University School of Law, where he graduated first in his class.
+He holds a bachelor’s degree in political science from the University of Washington, a master's degree in management and leadership from Western Governors University, and a juris doctor degree from Gonzaga University School of Law, where he graduated first in his class.

 Prior to accepting a position with Pierce County, Hardtke worked in state government.
 Among other positions, he served as a policy analyst for the State Legislature and Washington State Department of Licensing.

 Prior to joining Pierce County, Anderson was an attorney with Eisenhower & Carlson, PLLC since 1981, where he has served as managing partner and chair.
 Before that, he served overseas as a U.S. Navy Judge Advocate General officer.

 Anderson has served as a Lakewood City councilmember since Jan.
 2008 and as mayor since Jan.
 2013.
 Anderson represents Lakewood as a member of the board of Pierce Transit and co-chairs the South Sound Military and Communities Partnership.
 Anderson received his bachelor’s degree in business administration and his juris doctor degree from the University of Puget Sound.

 Dr. Ken Farmer, Director of the Office of Disaster Recovery